What is lungworm in dogs?

 Lungworm is a type of parasitic worm — called Angiostrongylus Vasorum — which can affect dogs, foxes and badgers.
 It lives in the heart and blood vessels that supply the lungs.

 Unlike many other diseases, lungworm is not passed from dog to dog.
-The worm grows and develops in slugs and snails, and it is from eating these that dogs become infected.
+The worm grows and develops in slugs and snails, and dogs become infected from eating these in the garden or out on walks.
+Infection can, in the most extreme cases, cause death.

 How is lungworm diagnosed?